 The phrase, He also will deny us (κἀκεῖνος ἀρνήσεται ἡμᾶς), does not mean Jesus reverses our salvation with the result that we will be cast into the Lake of Fire with unbelievers, or as proof that we were never saved.
 Paul is not talking about salvation.
 He’s talking about rewards.
 It means Jesus will deny us the right to reign with Him in His millennial kingdom.
 Jesus said, “For whoever is ashamed of Me and My words in this adulterous and sinful generation, the Son of Man will also be ashamed of him when He comes in the glory of His Father with the holy angels” (Mark 8:38).
 It is a serious and shameful thing when a Christian fails to walk with the Lord and grow spiritually.
 Such a one is subject to divine discipline in this life (Heb 12:5-11), and forfeiting rewards in the future (1 Cor 3:15).

 Fourth, “if we are faithless, He remains faithful, for He cannot deny Himself” (2 Tim 2:13).
-Some Bible scholars believe Paul shifts here to talk about unbelievers who are faithless (MacDonald, Farstad).
+Some Bible scholars believe Paul shifts here to talk about unbelievers who are faithless (i.e., MacDonald, Farstad).
 However, Paul’s use of we—which would include himself and Timothy—seems to rule out that possibility.
 To be faithless (ἀπιστέω apisteo) refers to “one lacking a sense of obligation (of disloyal soldiers) of relation of humans to God or Jesus.”
 It speaks of the potential disloyalty that Christians can display when they turn away from the Lord and fail to think and walk as they should.
 The active voice means the Christian produces the action of being unfaithful to the Lord.
 The present tense implies ongoing action, which means this is not the occasional failure, but continuing failure.
 The action means the Christian fails in regard to his sanctification, or life as a disciple.

 Though Christians belong to the kingdom of Christ (Acts 26:18; Col 1:13), it is possible for a believer to live carnally (1 Cor 3:1-3) and help Satan advance his agenda by loving his world-system (2 Cor 11:3; Jam 4:4; 1 John 2:15).
 Christians who abandon their walk with the Lord are in real danger of divine discipline if they choose a path of faithlessness (Heb 12:5-11).
 Failure to advance spiritually means loss of reward (1 Cor 3:15), not loss of eternal life, which cannot happen (John 10:28; Rom 8:1; 33-39).

-The phrase, He remains faithful (ἐκεῖνος πιστὸς μένει), means God honors His Word to save us and keep us saved.
+The phrase, He remains faithful (ἐκεῖνος πιστὸς μένει), means God honors His Word to reward us for faithfulness, or deny us reward for unfaithfulness.
 God has integrity and always keeps His Word.
 If we are faithless, God remains faithful, as Paul stated, for He cannot deny Himself (ἀρνήσασθαι γὰρ ἑαυτὸν οὐ δύναται).
 We are not always our best selves, but what God is, He always is, and cannot be otherwise!
 When God makes a promise, He always keeps His Word.
 We must realize that “God is not a man, that He should lie” (Num 23:19a), and “the Glory of Israel will not lie or change His mind” (1 Sam 15:29a), for “it is impossible for God to lie” (Heb 6:18; cf. Tit 1:2).
 The faithfulness of God is proclaimed elsewhere in Scripture (Deut 7:9; Rom 3:3-4; 1 Cor 1:9; 10:13; 2 Cor 1:18; 1 Th 5:24; 2 Th 3:3; Heb 10:23; 13:5).
 If we can’t trust God at His Word, who can we trust?
 Failure to trust God at His Word leaves us on a sea of uncertainty that results in great cognitive instability, where fear dominates our souls and steals our confidence and joy.
 But God is faithful to His Word, and when we’re living by faith, it produces stability within us.

 Dr. Steven R. Cook